Tyson Foods looks for other pork export markets after China ban

-CHICAGO (Reuters) - Tyson Foods Inc (TSN.N) plans to find other export markets for its pork products after a recent delivery to China triggered an export ban of half its U.S. hog slaughterhouses, the company told Reuters Friday.
+CHICAGO, Aug 15 (Reuters) - Tyson Foods Inc plans to find other export markets for its pork products after a recent delivery to China triggered an export ban of half its U.S. hog slaughterhouses, the company told Reuters Friday.

 The Agriculture Department announced earlier this week that China was barring future pork imports from six U.S processing plants and six cold storage facilities over the use of a feed additive called ractopamine.
 China requires third-party verification that U.S. pork imports are ractopamine-free.